kore-ledger/site/content/en/docs/getting-started/glossary/_index.md

 ## E

 ### Edge Devices
-A device that provides an entry point into enterprise or service provider core networks.
+A device that provides an entry point into enterprise or service provider kore networks.

 ### Event
 The incident that occurs when the state of a subject is intended to be modified.